JuBiotech/peak-performance/README.md

 When contributing code, create a local clone of PeakPerformance, create a new branch, and open a pull request (PR).

 # How to cite
 Head over to Zenodo to [generate a BibTeX citation](https://doi.org/10.5281/zenodo.10255543) for the latest release.
-A publication has just been submitted to a scientific journal.
-Once published, this section will be updated.
+In addition to the utilized software version, cite our scientific publication over at the Journal of Open-Source Software (JOSS).
+A detailed citation can be found in CITATION.cff and in the sidebar.